Why do you need Crime Insurance?

 Maybe you do process customer transactions often.
 Or maybe you have ongoing relationships so you set up auto billing systems with vendors and clients.
 If not, paying vendors manually would likely be an employee’s job, right?
 It’s also possible your books are managed by just one or two people — maybe one of those people even has the power to initiate payments.
 Any valuables at the office?
 How about your employees…do they ever visit clients’ offices?

 Most businesses are exposed to the risk of criminal activity.
-A study by insurer Great American revealed that organizations around the world lost $3.7 trillion to fraud schemes in 2014 alone.
+One study revealed that organizations around the world lost an estimated $3.7 trillion to fraud schemes in 2014 alone.
 To put things in perspective, that’s just shy of Germany’s GDP in 2014.

 Crime insurance is designed to protect the company from loss caused by certain illegal activities.
 Unlike many other commercial insurance policies, it has little to do with defending against lawsuits from third parties.
 This policy instead reimburses the company itself for losses of money, securities or other tangible property that it directly experiences.